grafana/k8s-monitoring-helm/charts/feature-integrations/README.md

         the `integrations.<slug>.include.logs` function.
     *   `default-allow-lists/<slug>.yaml` - If the integration scrapes metrics, a common pattern is to provide a list of metrics that should be allowed.
 This reduces the amount of metrics delivered to a useful minimal set.

-*   When testing changes to this chart, from `/charts/k8s-monitoring` run `rm -rf Chart.lock && make build` to force the chart to be rebuilt.